Object Storage allows you to store data as a KiiObject in a Bucket.

-The predefined keys are the ones Kii Cloud reserves for its internal usage.
-All predefined keys start with "_" (underscore), and Kii Cloud does not allow your application to use any key that starts with "_" to be used as a custom key.
+The predefined keys are the ones Kii Cloud reserve.
+All keys starting with "_" (underscore) are predefined keys.
+Kii Cloud does not allow your application to use these keys as custom keys.

 The custom keys are what your application can freely use.
 As long as your key name does not start with "_" (underscore), you can set any key-value pairs in an Object.